Shopify/slate/packages/slate-cli/README.md

 Once the boilerplate has been generated, Slate runs `npm install` to download remaining dependencies (~1min).

 #### 2. Configure your Store / Environment settings
-When the theme generator has finished, the theme's `config.yml` file should open automatically.
+When the theme generator has finished, the theme's `config.yml` file will open automatically.
 You will need to fill in the required fields for each store / environment.

 > _For more details on configuring your environments please see our